 WAITAMINUTE….
 I had 13,000+ people on a mailing list for a blog less than a year old?
 Yep.
 I’d learned in Elite Blog Academy very early that mailing lists were SUPER important, so I’d been working on mine really hard.
 In fact, most everything I’d made for my blog was done with the goal of building my mailing list.
 Once I discovered people loved my downloadables, I made TONS more, and my readership and list grew accordingly.
 I focused on what they wanted and gave them more of it.
 So even though I started my mailing list at 0 on January 1, it was over 13,000 on September 24 when I started the launch.
 Building a mailing list is a WHOLE ‘nother topic, and

 I’m even attempting to I teach my list-building method to a group of bloggers in a beta course I’m calling LIST LOVE.

-For the launch of my blog’s product, I went all out and followed the even more detailed advice in the Product Launch Playbook, which is a separate book but had come with my enrollment in Elite Blog Academy.
+For the launch of my blog’s product, I went all out and followed the even more detailed advice in the Product Launch Playbook, which is a separate book but had come with my enrollment in my blogging course.
 So for the week before my course opened for enrollment, I sent my list free training videos and such, hoping to get them excited for my course AND to show them my teaching style.